Our residential leasehold solicitors are experts in lease extensions, enfranchisements, right to manage and absent landlord matters.

 Also known as informal or voluntary lease extensions, non-statutory lease extensions may prove easier than the statutory process.

-Collective enfranchisement is a joint process in which a group of leaseholders compel their landlord to sell them their share of freehold.
+Leasehold enfranchisement is a joint process in which a group of leaseholders compel their landlord to sell them their share of freehold.